techytushar/flask-image-annotator/README.md

 * If you want to delete an annotation click "-" button beside the annotation
 * Click the next button to go to the next image
 * Annotate all the images
-* At last, download the CSV file
+* At last, download the zip file

 ## Format of CSV file